TheRake66/Counter-Strike-2-3DS-Theme/README.md

  Go on ![my profile](https://themeplaza.art/profile/TheRake66) page.

- Scan QR code on Theme Plaza with Anemone3DS homebrew.
+ Scan QR code with Anemone3DS homebrew.

 ## How to use?